frazik-main/website/_posts/2010-10-04-java-strategy-design-pattern.md

 ---
 layout: post
-title:" "Strategy Pattern in Java""
+title: "Strategy Pattern in Java"
 date: 2010-10-04 10:00:00
-description:" "A comparison of the Strategy pattern with the Template Method pattern in Java, showing differences and providing a code example.""
+description: "A comparison of the Strategy pattern with the Template Method pattern in Java, showing differences and providing a code example."
 tags: java, design-patterns, strategy-pattern, template-method-pattern
 categories: java, design-patterns
 ---